 MicroTube Spine Surgery - Neurogenic Claudication

 Neurogenic Claudication Surgery

-Conditions that Can Lead to Neurogenic Claudication
+Other Conditions that Can Lead to Neurogenic Claudication

 Individuals with neurogenic claudication will have trouble standing or walking for extended periods.
 Symptoms of the condition can start as mild but will typically become more severe once the underlying condition worsens.
 Some of the possible conditions that can cause neurogenic claudication include:

 Over time, intervertebral discs can lose water content and elasticity.
-This can reduce the disk’s height and diminish the space that’s available for the nerve roots.
+This can reduce the disk’s height and diminish the space available for the nerve roots.
 It can also become possible for some of the bony elements of the spinal anatomy to come into contact with one another.

 Injury

-Arthritis of the spine
+Arthritis of the Spine

+MicroTube Spine Surgery - Neurogenic Claudication